awsdocs/incident-manager-user-guide/doc_source/chat.md

         }
    ```
 **Important**
 The AWS service ssm\-incidents\.amazonaws\.com must have permissions to publish to the chat channel's SNS topic\.
-Without permissions to publish to the SNS topic, Incident Manager will not be able to publish notifications to your chat channel\.
+Without permissions to publish to the SNS topic, Incident Manager won't be able to publish notifications to your chat channel\.

 1. Replace the `Resource` value *"arn:aws:sns:us\-east\-1:111122223333:example\_SNS\_topic"* with your Amazon SNS topic ARN\.